huanzai/sproto-js/README.md

 LIMITATIONS
 ======
-orderd map is not implemented
+ordered map is not implemented

+protocol is not implemented

 integer is limited to signed 32bit integer